 - Create a second campaign (the “B” version) identical to the first, then change just one element — that element is the variable you are testing.

-- Run your campaigns.
+- Run your campaigns simultaneously.

 - Compare the results.